Top 10 Best Robot Vacuum Cleaners For Pet Hair

 The Roomba 690 is better for carpeted flooring and mixed surfaces.

-- Rubber brush is tangle-free.
+- The cleaning brush is tangle-free.
 Easy to maintain

 Budget Robot Cleaners: Which One To Buy

 Both robots: the ECOVACS Deebot N79S and the Eufy RoboVac 30 have similar features and performance.
-The Eufy is a bit more expensive.
-It has a powerful motor delivering more power than the ECOVACS, though it doesn't have an app.
+Eufy is a bit more expensive.
+It works a little bit better on carpets than the ECOVACS, though it doesn't have an app.

 The Roborock Xiaowa Lite is the most powerful device from those that come without mapping.
 It is an ideal device for homes with pets because of its strong suction that is able to pick up pet hair on bare floors and all types of carpets except thick ones.
 Suitable for both: mixed and carpeted flooring.

-The Roomba 690 performs great on thin and medium-pile carpets making the machine ideal for homes covered with carpets.
-Though its brushes are a bit hard to deal with.
-The robot would be great at picking pet hair from a carpeted surface but a bit challenging to untangle pet hair.
+The Roomba 690 performs excellently on thin and medium-pile carpets making the machine ideal for homes covered with carpets.
+Though its brushes are a bit hard to deal with, the robot would be great at picking pet hair from a carpeted surface but a bit challenging to untangle pet hair.

-The ILIFE A6 is the cheapest vacuum in our list.
-It is equipped with a rubber brush similar to the Roomba 980 rollers.
-It is ideal for homes with pets with thin carpets and bare floors.
-If you don't want to deal with pet hair wrapped around the brush, ILIFE A6 is for you.
+The Shark Ion R85 is the one vacuum in our list that works on black carpets.
+It is equipped with a self-cleaning brush.
+It is ideal for homes with pets with thin/medium carpets and bare floor.
+If you don't want to deal with pet hair wrapped around the brush, the Shark Ion R85 is for you.